httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-Its value indicates the amount of Foo in the message, and MUST be between 0 and 10, inclusive; other values MUST cause the entire header to be ignored.
+Its value indicates the amount of Foo in the message, and MUST be between 0 and 10, inclusive; other values MUST cause the entire header field to be ignored.

 The following parameters are defined:
 * A Parameter whose name is "foourl", and whose value is a String (Section Y.Y of [RFCxxxx]), conveying the Foo URL for the message.
 See below for processing requirements.

 "foourl" contains a URI-reference (Section 4.1 of [RFC3986]).
-If its value is not a valid URI-reference, it MUST be ignored.
+If its value is not a valid URI-reference, the entire header field MUST be ignored.
 If its value is a relative reference (Section 4.2 of [RFC3986]), it MUST be resolved (Section 5 of [RFC3986]) before being used.

 For example: